International Olympic Committee skewers McLaren Russian doping report, points finger instead at 'whistleblower'

 It is precisely because Professor McLaren’s report cannot be accepted as evidence against any individual athlete, and because the IOC has previously rejected Professor McLaren’s truly outrageous and illegal proposal that all Russian athletes be treated as guilty until they have proved their innocence and be subjected until then to a blanket ban, that the IOC is obliged – as it says in the letter – to undertake a massive reinvestigation of each and every existing sample ever provided by a Russian athlete which is still in existence to see what if any evidence against them there actually is.

-The IOC can do no less, since to do otherwise is as it admits in its letter to expose itself to legal action.
+The IOC can do no less, since to do otherwise would as it admits in its letter expose it to legal action.

 What is however by far the most interesting thing in the IOC’s letter is that it homes in on the growing doubts that the doping conspiracy in Russian sport which Professor McLaren claims to have uncovered was really state sponsored.
 Here is what the IOC says about that